By Lauren Walker, Adwerx

 As reported by Kissmetrics and others, only 2% of web visitors actually “convert” the first time they visit a website.
 For real estate agents, a conversion could be many things: a newsletter signup, a downloadable home values report, or a simple contact form.
 But most people won’t do any of that the first time they visit your site.
 You need to encourage the other 98% to come back.

 The power of advertising is in repetition, and that’s why it’s still in use today.
 Repetition helps to build the brand for a business, from real estate agents to car companies.
-But advertising doesn’t work when you show an ad only once.
+But your great advertising strategy won't work if you show an ad only once.
 Consumers need to see your brand anywhere from 7 to 20 times to remember it.
 And retargeted consumers are a more powerful subset for real estate agents.
 Home buyers or sellers who have already been to your site, and shown an interest in you, are good consumers to be retargeted.
 In fact, retargeted consumers are three times more likely to click on your ad than people who haven’t interacted with your business before.

 Retargeted consumers are nearly 70% more likely to complete a purchase as compared to non-retargeted consumers.